Isoetes stellenbossiensis

-Isoetes stellenbossiensis, the Stellenosch quillwort or Cape Flats quillwort, is a species of plant from South Africa.
+Isoetes stellenbossiensis, the Stellenbosch quillwort or Cape Flats quillwort, is a species of plant from South Africa.

 Description

 This tufted geophyte has three-pointed scales.
 There are between five and thirty three spore bearing leaves, each of which grows up to 12 cm long.
 This is the smallest Isoetes species in the region.
 The leaves have three well-developed groups of supporting tissue inside, giving them a firm texture.
 The air canals are poorly developed, with the adaxial canal ending 2 cm before the end of the leaf.
 Each leaf has a small and delicate elongated appendage at its base.
-It starts of triangular, but often decays somewhat over time.
+It starts off triangular, but often decays somewhat over time.

 The sporangia vary in size and do not have a membranous covering.
 They are usually bordered by a narrow rim, with some of the cells being noticeably thicker and a yellowish-brown in colour.
 The older megasporangia are usually circular while the younger megasporangia are more elongated.
 The microsporangia have conspicuous gaps.
 The innermost micropsorangia are often angled due to pressure that has been exerted on them.

 While the species in this genus typically have white spores, those of Isoetes stellenbossiensis have a distinctive greenish tinge and become darker when exposed to water.
 The megaspores are spherical and have a diameter of 0.45-0.59 mm.
 The microspores are more brownish than the megaspores and have a length of 0.032-0.036 mm of and breadth of 0.016-0.024 mm.

 A three-lobed corm remains during the dry season.
 It has a diameter of about 1.5 cm and have a harsh texture.
 They are protected by black bud scales with three horny, prong-like teeth.
 They tend to be buried at a uite deeply, up to a depth of at least 6 cm.
 The corm is covered in caps of old cortex, each of which will remain for several years.
 They are difficult to remove, even if the corm has been soaked.